Brick: Middle East and South Asia

-The earliest bricks were dried mud-bricks, meaning that they were formed from clay-bearing earth or mud and dried (usually in the sun) until they were strong enough for use.
+The earliest bricks were dried mudbricks, meaning that they were formed from clay-bearing earth or mud and dried (usually in the sun) until they were strong enough for use.
 The oldest discovered bricks, originally made from shaped mud and dating before 7500 BC, were found at Tell Aswad, in the upper Tigris region and in southeast Anatolia close to Diyarbakir.

-Mud-brick construction was used at Çatalhöyük, from c.
+Mudbrick construction was used at Çatalhöyük, from c.
 7,400 BC.